zognin/tp/docs/team/sivayogasubramanian.md

 ### Project: BobTheBodyBuilder

-BobTheBodyBuilder (BTBB) is a **desktop application for private gym managers to manage clients and bookings, optimized for use via a command line interface (CLI).**
+BobTheBodyBuilder (BTBB) is a **desktop application for private gym managers to manage clients and orders, optimized for use via a command line interface (CLI).**
 It has a GUI (Graphical User Interface) created with JavaFX.
 It is written in Java, and has about ?? kLoC.